Actipro/WPF-Controls/Documentation/topics/docking/window-control.md

 ---
 # WindowControl

 During the implementation of standard MDI and hosted floating windows for this product, we ran into the need for a `Window`-like class that was skinnable and behaved like a regular `Control`.
-Thus we developed [WindowControl](xref:@ActiproUIRoot.Controls.Docking.WindowControl), a control that looks and acts like a `Window` and can mimic both normal and tool window styles.
+Thus, we developed [WindowControl](xref:@ActiproUIRoot.Controls.Docking.WindowControl), a control that looks and acts like a `Window` and can mimic both normal and tool window styles.

 ![Screenshot](images/window-control.png)